dannyyu92/barebones/README.md

 For now, just run ./bin/barebones [AppName]

 #### Flags
-If you don't like using any of the below gems for whatever reason, you can skip them:
+If you don't like using any of the below gems or configurations for whatever reason, you can skip them:
 * --skip-api
 * --skip-sorcery
 * --skip-minitest